ethpandaops/kurtosis-assertoor-github-action/README.md

 4. **Extract Assertoor API URL:** If Assertoor is configured to run via the supplied package arguments, the action extracts the Assertoor API URL for test status polling.

-5. **Wait for Assertoor Tests to Complete:** If Assertoor is included in the package args, the action continuously polls the Assertoor API and prints Assertoor logs for live monitoring & status tracking.
-This step is skipped if Assertoor is not configured to run.
+5. **Wait for Assertoor Tests to Complete:** If Assertoor is included in the package args and the action is comfigured to wait for assertoor test completion, the action continuously polls the Assertoor API and prints Assertoor logs for live monitoring & status tracking.

 6. **Generate Enclave Dump:** If `enclave_dump` is set to `true`, generates a dump of the Kurtosis enclave.
 This dump is uploaded as a run artifact named `enclave-dump-{enclave_name}`, where `{enclave_name}` refers to either the supplied name or defaults to `gh-{workflow.run_id}`.

 7. **Return Assertoor Test Result:** Returns the Assertoor test results upon completion.
 If any Assertoor test fails, the action also fails, signaling a potential issue.
-This step is skipped if Assertoor is not configured to run.
+This step is skipped if Assertoor is not configured to run or the action is configured to not wait for assertoor.

 8. **Cleanup Kurtosis Enclave:** Regardless of the success or failure of previous steps, this final step ensures the Kurtosis enclave is properly stopped and removed, ensuring no resources are left running unnecessarily.
 This cleanup process runs to ensure the test environment is properly dismantled after action execution.